 Four Different Recline Positions

 We like this seat because it has multiple recline positions to choose from.
-You’re able to find the best position for your baby and adjust it as they grow.
+You can find the best position for your baby and adjust it as they grow.
 Generally, newborns will need to be as reclined as possible, but it’s nice to have the option to adjust when necessary.

 Bulkier Than Other Seats